HospitalRun/hospitalrun-frontend/README.md

 **The browser shows only a loading dialog**

 Is your server (still) running?
 Is Couch running?
-If not, that's problably the issue.
+If not, that's probably the issue.

 **My changes aren't showing up in the browser**

 Try a browser refresh `cmd + r`.

 ## Loading sample data
-If you would like to load sample data, you can do so by navigating to **Load DB** under the Adminstration menu.
+If you would like to load sample data, you can do so by navigating to **Load DB** under the Administration menu.
 You should see the following screen:
 ![Load DB screenshot](screenshots/load-db.png)

 Click on ***Choose File*** and select the file **sample-data.txt** which is included in root directory of the repo at [sample-data.txt](sample-data.txt).